-Streptococcus, is a genus of lactic acid-producing, coccus-like bacteria that grow in chains or pairs.
+Streptococcus, also known as streptococcus, is a genus of lactic acid-producing, coccuslike bacteria that grow in chains or pairs.
 Most streptococci have more complex nutritional requirements than other bacteria.
-However, they find all the nutrients they need to grow in the mouth, especially without oxygen.
+However, they find all the nutrients they need to succeed in the mouth, especially without oxygen.
 For this reason, it is one of the predominant genera in healthy oral microbiota, with an average abundance of about 21%.
 In addition, it is also part of the healthy microbiota of the skin, intestine, and upper respiratory tract of humans.
 However, this genus includes important pathogenic bacteria such as Streptococcus pneumoniae, which causes bacterial pneumonia.